umkiyoung/umkiyoung/README.md

 # Hi there, I'm Kiyoung Om 👋

 Welcome to my GitHub profile!
-I'm currently a Master's student in Data Science at KAIST, with a strong background in Industrial Engineering from Korea University.
+I'm a Master's student in Data Science at KAIST with a background in Industrial Engineering from Korea University.
 Here's a little more about me:

 ## 🔍 About Me